 Difference between Risk Appetite & Risk Tolerance

 Risk Appetite is about the willingness to take on risk, on the other hand, Risk Tolerance is about the maximum amount of risk an individual can withstand.

 It is a specific point (quantity or volume) of risk, above which the amount of risk becomes unacceptable.

-Below the point of Risk Threshold, organization will accept risk.
-Above risk threshold, organization will not accept or tolerate the amount of risk.
+Below the point of Risk Threshold, an organization will accept risk.
+Above the risk threshold, an organization will not accept or tolerate the amount of risk.